-Second, we find that workers' housing tenure plays a significant role in the displacement effects on employment, wages and the commuting distance, but not on the probability of moving home.
-We are not the first to examine the role of housing tenure in employment outcomes.4 However, the literature ignores various selection problems that arise due to the correlations among workers' exit rate into unemployment, cause of unemployment and housing tenure choice.5 We contribute to this literature by exploiting a quasi-experimental design involving job displacement that eliminates the potential of endogenous selection into labour turnover.
+6 So far, there is abundant evidence of positive homeownership and mortgage effects on the exit rate into employment (e.g., Goss and Phillips, 1997; Coulson and Fisher, 2002; Flatau et al., 2003; Munch et al., 2006; Battu et al., 2008; Baert et al., 2014; Caliendo et al., 2015; Morescalchi, 2016).
+However, there is little to no evidence that negative home equity of homeowners affects the labour market.
+At the micro level, Valletta (2013) finds that being an underwater homeowner (i.e. an owner who faces negative home equity) does not affect the exit rate into employment.
+At the aggregate level, Kothari et al. (2013) and ment, cause of unemployment and housing state choice.7 We contribute to this literature by exploiting a quasi-experimental design involving job displacement that eliminates the potential of endogenous selection into labour turnover.
 We find that displaced underwater owners (i.e. owners who face negative home equity), relative to displaced tenants, experience a 7 percentage points lower loss in employment.
 From the group of displaced homeowners, outright owners experience the highest loss in employment.
 Also, the results suggest that displaced tenants are more selective in post-displacement wages, and highly leveraged owners become employed relatively close to home.
 Displaced outright owners experience the highest increase in the commuting distance.
-The second contribution is to show that the effect of workers' housing tenure on the post-displacement outcomes in employment, wages and commute is substantial, and comparable to that of other relevant worker characteristics such as gender and sector.
+The second contribution is to show that the effect of workers' housing state on the post-displacement outcomes in employment, wages and commute is substantial, and comparable in magnitude to that of other relevant characteristics such as gender and sector.